mikefsway/withoutfire/README.md

 # Without Fire wood-burning stove simulator

-Without Fire is a wood-burning stove simulator that aims to replicate (at least in part) the look, sounds, smell, and feel of a real stove.
+Without Fire is a wood-burning stove simulator that aims to replicate in part the look, sounds, scent, and feel of a real stove.
 The motivation for this project was to help households with woodburners reduce air pollution while still enjoying their stove.
 It is based around a Raspberry Pi computer, and this repository includes full details to let you replicate it (and improve it!) yourself.

 ## Materials